IGP Issues Relief Orders On Various Cops Requests - UrduPoint

 IGP Issues Relief Orders On Various Cops' Requests

 According to the Punjab Police spokesperson, the IGP issued on-the-spot directives for immediate relief in several cases.
-On Inspector Anjum Tauqeer’s request for promotion, the Additional IG Punjab was directed to provide relief.
-On Sub-Inspector Sohail Zafar’s promotion request, the DIG Establishment-I was directed to provide relief.
+On the request of the father of martyred Constable Haider Ali Hussain, IGP Punjab directed DIG Welfare & Finance to provide relief.
+On the transfer request of Head Constable Mudasar Farooq, IGP directed DIG Establishment-II to provide relief.

-Similarly, on Sub-Inspector Mansoor Khalid’s promotion request, the DIG Establishment-I was also directed to take relief measures.
-On Assistant Sub-Inspector Hameed Sultan’s request for financial assistance, the DIG Welfare and Finance was instructed to provide the required relief.
+On the transfer cancellation request of Assistant Khalid Mehmood, IGP Punjab directed AIG Admin & Security to provide relief.
+On the regularisation requests of three psychologists, Dr. Nafjah Fatima, Nazia Parveen and Musarrat Yasmeen, IGP directed Additional IG Welfare & Finance to provide relief.
+On the promotion requests of four Sub-Inspectors Atif Majeed, Waseem Ahmad, Kaleem Ullah and Badar Zaheer, IG Punjab directed Additional IG Punjab to provide relief.

 Dr. Usman Anwar said that the best welfare of the police force and their families is the first priority and all possible measures are being taken in this regard.